Data Transfer Tools: GridFTP (certificate-based authentication)

 jasmin-xfer.ceda.ac.ukfor which you will need to be registered for the "hpxfer" service.

-jasmin-xfer2.ceda.ac.ukis also recommended for transfers to/from RDF using the shared JANET 10Gbps network link.
+jasmin-xfer2.ceda.ac.ukis also recommended for transfers to/from ARCHER using the shared JANET 10Gbps network link.

 jasmin-xfer3.ceda.ac.ukis tuned for very long path transfers (e.g. Western US or Australia/NZ)

-- For remote hosts using JASMIN's dedicated network links (Leeds, Met Office and the 1Gbps service to RDF) use
+- For remote hosts using JASMIN's dedicated network links (Leeds, Met Office) use

 Connecting to the JASMIN GridFTP server